Joscelyn1/web25-reducer-todo/README.md

 In this project, you build an app that let's you display a todo list from reducer state, and update todo items as completed and clear completed todos from the list by dispatching different actions.

-## Project Set Up

-- [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal
-- [ ] CD into the project base directory `cd reducer-todo`
-- [ ] Create a new react app using CRA
-- [ ] Using the same command tool (yarn or npm) start up the app using `yarn start` or `npm start`
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!

 ## Minimum Viable Product

 1. Set an initial state value through a reducer and render a list of todos from that state